-At Shook & Stone, we aggressively pursue compensation for those who have been hit my a drunk driver.
+At Shook & Stone, we aggressively pursue compensation for those who have been hit by a drunk driver.
 Drunk driving accidents can cause permanent, life-long injuries.

-If someone you love was injured in a Las Vegas drunk driving accident, call our auto accident attorneys today to discuss your legal options at (702) 570-0000 for a free consultation.
+If someone you love was injured in a drunk driving collision, call our committed car accident attorneys today for a free consultation.
 All personal injury cases are handled on a contingency fee, which means you pay nothing unless we win.
+Get in touch with a Las Vegas drunk driving car accident lawyer today.

 What Types of Compensation will I Receive?